-The tank of your water heater is protected by a magnesium or aluminum anode rod.
-The rod absorbs the corrosive action of hot water to prolong the tank's life.
+The tank of your water heater is protected by a magnesium or aluminum Anode Rod.
+The rod absorbs the corrosive action of hot water to prolong the life of the tank.
 Through normal use, the anode rod will deteriorate.
-For this reason, annual replacement of the anode rod is recommended by the manufacturer.
-Water containing high levels of iron and/or sulfate will increase the rate of anode rod deterioration; requiring more frequent replacement.
-The water heater manufacturer recommends that the anode rod be replaced when consumption or weight loss is greater than 75 percent (see photo below).
+If water contains high levels of iron and/or sulfate, an anode rod will deteriorate faster; requiring more frequent replacement.
+The water heater manufacturer recommends that the anode rod be replaced annually or when consumption/weight loss is greater than 75 percent.
+See the photo at the bottom of the page.